How AI keeps content safe with automated moderation

 Profanity detection

-In any open forum, language that is likely to offend some of your users is best avoided.
+In any open forum, language that is likely to offend some users should be avoided.
 Chat platforms such as Sendbird allow you to set up profanity filters that can detect and remove hurtful comments automatically.
 If you prefer to assign chat moderation decisions to your team, you can also create a filter that flags up questionable posts for manual moderation.
 Our solution even allows you to create a dedicated dashboard for these tasks.

 Community protection

-On any platform where users can interact, you’re always likely to find scams and trolling.
+You’re always likely to find scams and trolling on any platform where users can interact.
 It’s just an unfortunate fact of life.
 What counts is how you deal with the problem.

 The top priority here is to protect your users.
-Your app should make it easy for people to report unwanted conversations and block other users who are causing a problem.
+Your app should make it easy for people to report unwanted conversations and block other users causing problems.

 Of course, reporting isn’t always enough.
 Users don’t necessarily realize when they are being lured into a trap, so it’s important to set up some preventative measures, as well.

-Using Sendbird, you can create regex-based filters that can detect the standard formatting of key personal information — such as an email address or a social security number.
-If you’re concerned about the more vulnerable members of your community, you can prevent people sharing this kind of information through your app.
+Using Sendbird, you can create regex-based filters that detect the standard formatting of key personal information—such as an email address or a social security number.
+If you’re concerned about the more vulnerable members of your community, you can prevent people from sharing this kind of information through your app.

 Enforce community guidelines

 Effective online platforms don’t only moderate content to keep users safe.
-In order to provide a good user experience for everyone, it’s usually necessary to create and enforce some community guidelines.
+To provide a good user experience for everyone, creating and enforcing some community guidelines is usually necessary.

 Two common areas of concern for social networks and messaging services are self-promotion and spam.
 If these types of content are not kept in check, they can quickly make your platform unusable.

-In order to reduce the incentives for posting such content, some communities ban link sharing.
-If you decide to go down this path, you can set up link detection quite easily in Sendbird.
+To reduce the incentives for posting such content, some communities ban link sharing.
+If you decide to go down this path, you can easily set up link detection in Sendbird.

-You can also use AI to get ahead of unwanted behavior.
-When a user interacts for the first time, you can send them an automated message that includes the community guidelines you want them to follow.
+You can also use AI to anticipate unwanted behavior.
+When users interact for the first time, you can send them an automated message that includes the community guidelines you want them to follow.
 You could even send them a prompt to encourage a positive first interaction, such as introducing themselves or connecting with a friend.

 Moderation AI + Chat API

-If you’re going to add messaging features to your product, it’s essential to consider app moderation.
-Given the challenges associated with managing huge volumes of content, it makes sense to adopt a solution that has moderation built in.
+If you add messaging features to your product, it’s essential to consider app moderation.
+Given the challenges of managing vast volumes of content, it makes sense to adopt a solution with moderation built in.

 With Sendbird’s Chat API, you can add messaging and social features to your app with minimal effort.
-Just as importantly, our platform provides a range of tools for moderating content, clamping down on hate speech, and improving user safety.
+As importantly, our platform provides a range of tools for moderating content, clamping down on hate speech, and improving user safety.

-We’re also introducing new AI tools, such as chatbots based on ChatGPT, allowing you to automate various aspects of your user experience.
+We’re also introducing new AI tools, such as custom AI chatbots based on ChatGPT, allowing you to automate various aspects of your user experience.

-Want to give it a try?
+Want to try it?
 Sign up today for a free trial and see how easy moderation can be.